Mikhe/twittwit/README.md

-Create, edit and delete notes.
+Create, edit and delete notes using localStorage.
 Filtering notes by tags.
 While adding/editing note, the user should have an option to create a tag using # symbol.
 Example: User enters texts "I wanna go #shop" and during or at the end of the input appropriate tag should be created and displayed.